google-deepmind/mujoco/doc/modeling.rst

 production mechanism and the transmission are defined independently.
 Nevertheless, muscles only make (bio)physical sense when attached to tendon or joint transmissions.
 For concreteness we will assume a tendon transmission here.

 First we discuss length and length scaling.
-The range of feasible lengths of the transmission (i.e. MuJoCo tendon) will play an important role; see :ref:`Length range <CLengthRange>` section above.
+The range of feasible lengths of the transmission (i.e., MuJoCo tendon) will play an important role; see :ref:`Length range <CLengthRange>` section above.
 In biomechanics, a muscle and a tendon are attached in series and form a muscle-tendon actuator.
 Our convention is somewhat different: in MuJoCo the entity that has spatial properties (in particular length and velocity) is the tendon, while the muscle is an abstract